 •Install the caliper mounting bracket (1), with the slot for the axle pointing upward, to the housing flange using the OEM bolts and nuts, as shown in Figure 1 and Photo 1.
-Ensure that the heads of the clinch nuts are facing outboard, Photo 1.
+Ensure that the caliper mounting ears on the bracket are oriented fore and aft on the car, with the heads of the clinch nuts facing outboard, Photo 1.
 Apply red Loctite® 271 to the OEM bolt threads and torque to OEM specifications.